o1-labs/proof-systems/book/src/specs/kimchi.md

 We implement NOT, i.e. bitwise negation, as a gadget in two different ways, needing no new gate type for it.
 Instead, it reuses the XOR gadget and the Generic gate.

- The first version of the NOT gadget reuses `Xor16` by making the following observation: *the bitwise NOT operation is equivalent to the bitwise XOR operation with the all one words of a certain length*.
+ The first version of the NOT gadget reuses `Xor` by making the following observation: *the bitwise NOT operation is equivalent to the bitwise XOR operation with the all one words of a certain length*.
 In other words,
 $$\neg x = x \oplus 1^*$$
 where $1^*$ denotes a bitstring of all ones of length $|x|$.
 Let $x_i$ be the $i$-th bit of $x$, the intuition is that if $x_i = 0$ then